 It was originally called Pueblo Carmelo (Carmelo Town).
 Noone knows for sure what Carmelo stands for as there’s no historical documentation to justify the choice of name.
 However some locals think that it’s related to visions of the Virgin of Carmen on Mount Carmel.

 Things to do and see in Carmelo

 Carmelo swing bridge

 The city is known for its bright red rotating bridge which was imported from Germany in 1912.
-It can be rotated manually by two people if a tall boat needs to move upriver.
+It can be rotated manually by two people if a tall boat needs to move upriver (watch a video).
 The bridge takes you out of the town and there’s a sign as you leave which proclaims that anyone who crosses the bridge will always return to Carmelo.
 Dear reader, this video shows the entire 13 minute process – my intention is for you to get the idea, not watch the whole thing 🙂

 Jose Castro wood sculpture planet (I mean, gallery)